Kinetic Theory of Gases MCQ

 MCQ on Kinetic Theory of Gases for NEET Students

-(A) volume, its pressure is treble.
+(A) volume, the pressure is tripled.

-(B) temperature, its pressure is treble.
+(B) temperature, the pressure is increased threefold.

-(C) pressure, its volume is one-third.
+(C) pressure, the volume is reduced to one-third.

-(B) directly proportional to the absolute temperature of the gas.
+(B) directly related to the gas’s absolute temperature.

-(C) inversely proportional to the absolute temperature of the gas.
+(C) inversely related to the gas’s absolute temperature.

-(D) directly proportional to the square of the absolute temperature of the gas.
+(D) proportional to the square of the absolute temperature.

-Option b – directly proportional to the absolute temperature of the gas.
+Option b – directly related to the gas’s absolute temperature.

 (A) 3590 °C